jultty/skolar/README.md

 ## Usage

-Just add `#import "@local/skolar:0.1.0": *` do the head of your document and provide a properties dictionary to the `gen_doc` function:
+Just add `#import "@local/skolar:0.1.0": *` to the head of your document and provide a properties dictionary to the `gen_doc` function:

 ```typst
 #import "@local/skolar:0.1.0": *